oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/ReferenceDesigns/svd/README.md

 ```math
 Cov(A) = A^{T}A
 ```
-Therefore this kernel only performs a matrix multiplication by blocks.
+Therefore this kernel performs a matrix multiplication by blocks, as described in the PCA reference design.

 ### Eigenvalues and Eigenvectors computation
 We are reusing the `fpga_linalg::StreamingEigen` design from the PCA sample to compute eigenvalues and eigenvectors of the input covariance matrix.
 These eigenvalues and eigenvectors are going to be used to construct the final outputs of SVD.

-This kernel only work with input of rank sufficient matrix (all columns are linearly independent).
+This kernel only works with input of rank sufficient matrix (all columns are linearly independent).
 It produces an output `rank_deficent_flag` to indicate if the input matrix is not linearly independent.
-If the flag is set to 1, the result is incorrect.
+If the flag is set to 1, the result of the SVD is known to be incorrect.

 The source code for the the Eigenvalues and Eigenvectors Computation kernel can be found in `streaming_eigen.hpp` in the shared [include](../../include) directory.
-An detailed explanation of the algorithm of computing eigen values can be found [here](../pca/README.md#eigen-values-and-eigen-vectors-computation) in the PCA sample.
+An detailed explanation of the algorithm of computing Eigenvalues can be found [here](../pca/README.md#eigen-values-and-eigen-vectors-computation) in the PCA sample.

 ### Construct output from Eigenvalues and Eigenvectors
 The final outputs of SVD can be constructed from the eigenvalues and eigenvectors of the input covariance.

-Consider an input matrix A of size m x n.
+Consider an input matrix $A$ of size $m \times n$.

-#### V Matrix
+#### $V$ Matrix
-The right singular vectors (the V matrix) can be produced by simply copying the eigenvectors , and should be of size n x n:
+The right singular vectors (the $V$ matrix) can be produced by simply copying the eigenvectors , and should be of size $n \times n$:
 ```math
 V = [v_0, v_1, v_2, ...,v_n]
 ```

-#### S Matrix
+#### $S$ Matrix
-The singular value matrix (the S matrix) can be constructed as an m x n diagonal matrix (all but the values on the main diagonal are zeros) where the non-zero values are the square root of each eigenvalue:
+The singular value matrix (the $S$ matrix) can be constructed as an $m \times n$ diagonal matrix (all but the values on the main diagonal are zeros) where the non-zero values are the square root of each eigenvalue:
 ```math
 S =
 \begin{bmatrix}